PEXANE2/azure-docs.tr-tr/articles/search/search-get-started-portal.md

 #### <a name="example-highlighter-searchbeachhighlightdescription"></a>Örnek (vurgulama): `search=beach&highlight=Description`

-* Bu örnekte, biçimlendirilen sözcük *plaj* , açıklama alanında daha kolay olacak.
+* In this example, the formatted word *beach* is easier to spot in the description field.

 #### <a name="example-linguistic-analysis-searchbeacheshighlightdescription"></a>Örnek (dilbilimsel analiz): `search=beaches&highlight=Description`

-* Tam metin araması, Word formlarında temel çeşitlemeleri tanır.
-Bu durumda, arama sonuçları "plaj" için vurgulanmış metni, bu sözcüğü "Güzeller" üzerinde bir anahtar sözcük aramasına yanıt olarak, bu sözcüğe sahip olan oteller için "plaj" için vurgulanmış metni içerir.
+* Full text search recognizes basic variations in word forms.
+In this case, search results contain highlighted text for "beach", for hotels that have that word in their searchable fields, in response to a keyword search on "beaches".
 Dilbilimsel analiz nedeniyle sonuçlarda aynı kelimenin farklı biçimleri görüntülenebilir.

-* Azure Bilişsel Arama, Lucene ve Microsoft 'tan 56 Çözümleyicileri destekler.
-Azure Bilişsel Arama tarafından kullanılan varsayılan değer standart Lucene çözümleyicisidir.
+* Azure Cognitive Search supports 56 analyzers from both Lucene and Microsoft.
+The default used by Azure Cognitive Search is the standard Lucene analyzer.

 ### <a name="fuzzy-search"></a> Belirsiz aramayı deneme

-Varsayılan olarak, "Seattle" için *Seatle* gibi yanlış yazılmış sorgu terimleri, tipik aramada eşleşmeleri döndürmeyebilir.
+By default, misspelled query terms, like *seatle* for "Seattle", fail to return matches in typical search.
 Aşağıdaki örnek sonuç döndürmez.

 #### <a name="example-misspelled-term-unhandled-searchseatle"></a>Örnek (yanlış yazılmış terim, işlenmiyor): `search=seatle`